RCOM363/health-record-api/README.md

 ## Project structure & Architectural decisions

-- Organized the code into separates modules (models, controllers, routes etc)
+- Organized the code into separates `modules` (models, controllers, routes etc).
+- Single server to handle `API`, `Websocket` and `SSE`.
-- Created a separate Notification worker to consume the messages from the queue, keeping the processes decoupled
+- Created a separate Notification worker to consume the messages from the queue, keeping the processes decoupled.
-- Used docker to isolate environments for Node.js server, Redis, RabbitMQ and Worker, each run in their own   container
+- Used docker to isolate environments for `Node.js server`, `Redis`, `RabbitMQ` and `Worker`, each run in their own container.